-- If a dispute between regions cannot be settled, the Director of Service Regions will make the final determination.
+- If a dispute between regions cannot be settled, the director of DSR will make the final determination.

-- The sending SSW completes any missing required case documentation and ensures that this information is completed no later than thirty (30) working days from when the case was shared.
+- The sending SSW completes any missing required case documentation and ensures that this information is completed no later than thirty (30) calendar days from when the case was shared.

-- The sending SSW attends the case planning conference, if a case plan is due within thirty (30) working days, to promote a smooth transition, particularly in out of home care (OOHC) cases and if distance prohibits, is available by conference call.
+- The sending SSW attends the case planning conference, if a case plan is due within thirty (30) calendar days, to promote a smooth transition, particularly in out-of-home care (OOHC) cases and if distance prohibits, is available by conference call.